 Kayaking is another favorite adventure activity in the New River Gorge offered by multiple outfitters in 4-8 hours sessions.
 It is broken into two types: flatwater kayaking and whitewater kayaking.

-Our favorite places to kayak on flat water are Summerville Lake (offering on-site kayak rentals) and Plum Orchard Lake (bring your own kayak).
+Our favorite places to kayak on flat water are Summerville Lake and Lake Stephens (offering on-site kayak rentals) and Plum Orchard Lake (bring your own kayak).
+It is also possible to rent kayaks to paddle on the calm Upper New River.
+We recommend Cantrell’s Ultimate Rafting in Hinton.

-The latest activity to hit the New River Gorge is stand up paddle boarding, or SUP.
-We recommend Mountain Surf Paddle Sports for 2-4 hours guided tours at Summersville Lake, Kanawha Falls (below the falls), and the New River near the New River Gorge Bridge.
+The latest activity to hit the New River Gorge is stand-up paddleboarding, aka SUP.
+We recommend Mountain Surf Paddle Sports for 2-4 hour guided tours at Summersville Lake, Kanawha Falls (below the falls), and the New River near the New River Gorge Bridge.
+Stand-up paddleboards are also available for rent at Hawks Nest Lake.

 New River Jet Boat Rides

-At Hawk’s Nest State Park, you can ride the aerial tram from the lodge at the top of the mountain to the New River below.
+At Hawks Nest State Park, you can ride the aerial tram from the lodge at the top of the mountain to the New River below.
 From there you can take the ½ hour jet boat ride from Hawk’s Nest Dam to the New River Gorge Bridge.
-This activity if truly fun for all ages and free to those under 4 years old.
+This activity is truly fun for all ages and free to those under 4 years old. * The tram is closed for the 2022 season, but you can drive to Hawks Nest Lake (not lodge, which is on the mountain above) for access to the New River Jet Boat.

 Summerville Lake Boat Rental

-You can cruise around Summersville lake in pontoon or triumph boats on ½ day or full day excursions.
-The pontoon boats have a seating capacity of 10 and the triumph boats come in two-seaters, three-seaters and four-seaters.
+You can cruise around Summersville lake in pontoon or triumph boats on ½ day or full-day excursions.
+The pontoon boats have a seating capacity of 10 and the triumph boats come in two to four-seaters.
 They are available for rental at Summersville Lake Marina.

 Guided Boat Fishing

 There are many ways to enjoy the water in the New River Gorge that doesn’t involve a raft or kayak.
-You can swim in the crystal-clear water of Summersville Lake or hop in a secluded swimming hole along Grade Creek.
-You can participate in the craziness that is ACE Wonderland Park or hang out by the pool at Adventures on the Gorge.
+You can swim in the crystal-clear water of Summersville Lake, drive over to Lake Stephens, hop in a secluded swimming hole along Glade Creek or participate in the craziness that is ACE Wonderland Waterpark.

 Aerial Adventures in the New River Gorge

 Hiking to the top of a mountain is no longer the only way to see the New River Gorge from above.
 Adventures on the Gorge, ACE Adventure Resort and Pipestem State Park have all installed extensive ziplining systems.
-Several other local businesses are offering other thrilling aerial adventures.
+Other thrilling aerial adventures are also offered by several local businessess.

 Zipping between the trees in the New River Gorge is exhilarating!
 There is more than one way to experience this aerial adventure.
 Both styles of ziplining are offered as ½ day adventures.